 ~Greens in a row

 Most traffic lights are phased for efficient traffic flow.
-All Green lights gets switched on synchronously and so are Red’s.
-You probably go through more greens in a row if you maintain recommended phase or syncing your phase with green lights.
+All Green lights get switched on synchronously and so are Reds.
+You probably go through more greens in a row if you maintain the recommended phase or syncing your phase with green lights.

 ~Air Conditioning vs Open window driving

 Both air conditioning and open windows consume more gasoline than normal driving condition.
 There has always been a confusion which is better, rule of thumb is to leave the air conditioning on and windows closed if you are driving more than 40 km/hr speed.
-Open windows create drag, there by demanding more fuel on higher speeds.
+Open windows create the drag, thereby demanding more fuel on higher speeds.

 ~Minimize those excessive idling times